FoundationDB/fdb-document-layer/docs/getting-started-mac.md

 # Getting Started on a macOS

+## First steps

+* Validate that your system has
+    * x86-64 processor architecture
+    * 4 GB RAM (per Document Layer instance)
+    * macOS 10.7 or newer
+* Download the FoundationDB and the Document Layer packages for your system from [Downloads](https://apple.github.io/foundationdb/downloads.html).

 ## Setting up the Key-Value Store

 The Document Layer requires the FoundationDB Key-Value Store to store